Watch CBS News

 Matthew Richardson: Well, partly, the lieutenant government was the cousin of the chairman of the Royal Automobile Club, Sir Julian Orde.
 The Isle of Man economy at that time was heavily dependent on tourists coming here.
 And he thought that having a racing event would only bring more tourists.
 And he was proved to be absolutely right.

-The Isle of Man's unique culture, and Manx language set it apart, but it's the race known as the TT that has really put it on the map.
-First held in 1907, it is the most dangerous motorcycle race on earth; more than 250 riders have been killed over the years.
-Yet every year fans flock across the Irish sea to watch… and racers clamor for an invitation to ride.
+The Isle of Man's unique culture, and Manx language set them apart, but it's the race known as the TT that has really put it on the map.
+First held in 1907, it is the most dangerous motorcycle race on Earth; more than 250 riders have been killed over the years.
+Yet as we first reported last year, fans flock across the Irish Sea to watch… and racers clamor for an invitation to ride.

 Richard "Milky" Quayle: Like, it is my life.
 It-- that's the thing.
 It always has been, since I was a wee boy.
 My dad sat me on the hedge, I watched this bike go past, and I thought, "That's what I wanna do when I grow up.